thekevinscott/UpscalerJS/examples/tensors/README.md

 :::tip

-You don't need to know anything about tensors to use UpscalerJS.
-Stick with the defaults, and UpscalerJS will automatically convert everything internally.
+If you stick with the defaults, you won't need to know anything about tensors.
+UpscalerJS will automatically handle everything for you.
+This guide is for those wishing to exercise more control over memory and performance.

 :::